goofball222/pritunl/README.md

 ---

-**Basic docker-compose.yml to launch the DB, pritunl in standalone mode, and make the web and VPN ports accessible**
+**Basic docker-compose.yml to launch a Mongo DB container instance, pritunl in standalone mode, and make the web and VPN ports accessible**

 ```bash